Who Pays for My Medical Bills After an Accident?

 Personal Injury Cases, Hospital Liens & Medical Liens

 Actually, no—your health insurer would.
 What often happens is your health insurer or provider will file a hospital lien or medical lien against your personal injury claim.
 It's not a bad thing; it is simply the insurer saying that because they paid for your healthcare, they should be reimbursed from your settlement or verdict.
-As a result, your settlement will have the medical lien, the attorney's fees, and court fees all subtracted from the final amount when you receive it.
-However, if all goes well, you should have zero medical bills and enough money to cover any future costs without a problem.
+As a result, your settlement will have the medical lien, attorney's fees, and court fees all subtracted from the final amount when you receive it.
+However, if all goes well, your medical bills should be paid and there should be enough money to cover any future costs without a problem.

 Let's say you get into a car accident, and your medical costs over the next few months total $100,000.
-Let's assume that $40,000 of that is not covered by your insurer; what your attorney can do is negotiate with your medical provider to keep your bill from going into collections until your claim is resolved.
+Let's assume that $40,000 of that is not covered by your insurer.
+In these situations, your attorney might be able to negotiate with your medical provider to keep your bill from going into collections until your claim is resolved.

-None of this is guaranteed; in fact, the skill of your attorney may determine whether or not this happens.
+None of this is guaranteed; in fact, the circumstances surrounding your case and the skill of your attorney may influence whether or not this happens.
 That's why it's vital to hire an experienced attorney who has a history of results.
 A history of results not only makes it more likely that the other party's insurer will deal with you fairly, but it also demonstrates that your attorney knows how to navigate the complex medical insurance system.

 When people turn to Arnold & Itkin, they're turning to a firm that makes their recovery personal.
-Call us at (888) 493-1629 now for help from a team that's prepared to fight for the full scope of the damages you've suffered.
+Call us at (888) 493-1629!